-How do we make our carved wood and HDU signs?
+How do we design & fabricate our carved wood and HDU signs and plaques?

 We use an optimum combination of computer-controlled and hand-crafted operations to produce our custom, unique, one-of-kind signs and plaques.
-We use the very best premium long-lasting materials, including HDU, redwood, cedar , mahogany, paints, epoxy, metal-coats, and clear-coats.
-Our computer aided design and manufacturing (CADAM) approach works equally well with both HDU and wood signs of all sizes, on any custom design from simple text to large signs with elaborate and ornate 3D carved text and art.
-We rely on computer software and automation, but there are also many steps in the manufacturing process where hand-craftmanship is required to produce a high-quality sign or plaque, using hand tools such as chisels, knives, sand-pads, micro-rollers, airbrushes and artist brushes.
+We use the very best premium long-lasting materials, including HDU, redwood, cedar, mahogany, paints, epoxy, metal-coats, and clear-coats.
+Our computer-aided design and manufacturing (CADAM) approach works equally well with both HDU and wood signs of all sizes, on any custom design from simple text to large signs with elaborate and ornate 3-D bas-relief carved text and art.
+We rely on computer software and automation, but there are also many steps in the manufacturing process where hand-craftmanship by our artisans is required to produce a high-quality sign or plaque, using hand tools such as chisels, knives, sand-pads, micro-rollers, airbrushes and artist brushes.

 There are three basic phases in making a dimensional (either 2.5-D or 3-D) sign or plaque.
 These are described in detail below:

-- Designing the sign, the creative process, and programming the Computer Numerically Controlled (CNC) router/carver and sandblast mask cutter
+Designing the sign, the creative process, with advanced 3-D geometry model development, and programming the Computer Numerically Controlled (CNC) router/carver and sandblast mask cutter.

-- Cutting and carving the sign using a CNC router, laser engraver, sandblaster/sandcarver, power tools, and hand carving tools , and precision cutting of metal using a CNC water jet cutter.
+Cutting and carving the sign using one of our five large table CNC routers, or a laser engraver, a sandblaster/sand-carver, or power tools and hand carving tools .
+We perform precision cutting of metal using a CNC water jet cutter.

 We start with customer inputs for a custom sign - how big, shape, text, art, location, how installed.
 Other inputs from the customer to our designer may be a photo, a rough or finished drawing, or a reference to a sign or art on our website.
-Using these inputs, our designers develop one or more proofs using Adobe Illustrator, and send them to the customer.
-After several design iterations between the customer and the designer, the customer will approve a color proof we send him/her through email.
+Using these inputs, our designers develop one or more 2-D proofs using Adobe Illustrator, and send them to the customer as JPEG files.
+After several design iterations between the customer and the designer, the customer approves a color proof we send him/her through email.
 This proof is in a JPEG file with an underlying vector image.
 The customer can then order the sign.
-We guarantee the sign will look exactly like the approved proof (except for minor variations in color because of printing or screen display differences between the customer equipment, our equipment, and paint color matching, which is also computerized using a computer-controlled mixer which gives consistent and accurate color matches). generally we restrict our color choices to Pantone colors; however, we can match other paint color hues (such as Sherwin Williams), even a paint chip or unknown swatch.
+We guarantee the sign will look exactly like the approved proof (except for minor variations in color because of printing or screen display differences between the customer equipment, our equipment, and paint color matching, which is also computerized using a computer-controlled mixer which gives consistent and accurate color matches).
+Generally we restrict our color choices to Pantone colors; however, we can match other paint color hues (such as Sherwin Williams and Dunn-Edwards ), or we can match a paint chip or unknown color swatch.

 After the proof is approved, the designer produces a production proof for the shop (dimensions and tolerances, materials, exact color specifications, manufacturing notes, hanging hardware locations) also using Adobe Illustrator.
 The designer also develops the CNC cutter/router/carver manufacturing software files that will drive the CNC router and vinyl cutter machines.This requires transferring the Illustrator EPS file into Aspire/V-Carve, and then into the Shopbot tool path control software (PartsWorks).